Explore our work in neurobiology, one of our areas of expertise within Pharmacy, Pharmacology and Biomedical Sciences

 Brain Tumour Research, a national charity in the UK, fund our Brain Tumour Research Centre, which aims to develop novel and multi-targeted brain tumour therapies.
 We're characterising the peculiar features of brain tumours that make them particularly malignant and challenging to treat, and developing new drugs and new ways to deliver drugs to the right place in the brain, where natural barriers such as the blood-brain barrier have to be crossed.

-Many of our academic staff members have global reputations within their fields, such Geoff Pilkington (brain tumours), Darek Gorecki (Duchenne muscular dystrophy), Jerome Swinny (gut and brain) and Arthur Butt (glial cell biology).
+Many of our academic staff members have global reputations within their fields, such as Geoff Pilkington (brain tumours), Darek Gorecki (Duchenne muscular dystrophy), Jerome Swinny (gut and brain) and Arthur Butt (glial cell biology).
 Our work is also frequently published in publications such as Neuropharmacology, the Journal of Neuroscience and Neurochemical Research.

 Facilities and methods